-Exuberant Blooms, our annual modern take on Victorian flower carpets, gets even HOTTER this summer with eight beds of bigger, bolder, brighter, and more beautiful flowers!
+exuberant flower carpets, gets even HOTTER this summer with eight beds of bigger, bolder, brighter, and more beautiful flowers!
 Spread over more than a quarter-acre of open garden, the large paisley-shaped floral "islands" contain more than 10,000 plants with heights ranging from 8 inches to 8 feet.
 Hot colors dominate this year's exhibition with a wide variety of annual and tropical plants of vibrant orange, pink, red, and purple flowers all vying for attention.
 And while there will be new and interesting foliage for visitors to admire (and hummingbirds and birds to enjoy!), we are also bringing back many of your plant favorites from last year.
 Exuberant Blooms is sponsored by The Powder Mill Foundation and Ball Horticultural Company.
 Check morrisarb.org/exuberant-blooms for dates!